bgsi-id/pl-cyp2c19/README.md

 ## Introduction

-**pgkb-hwgs** is an alternative guideline to generate pharmacogenomics report from a targeted CYP2C19 gene panel VCF.
+**pgkb-hwgs** is a guideline to generate pharmacogenomics report from a targeted CYP2C19 gene panel VCF.

 The pipeline can currently perform the following: